solidifysv/MobileDevOps/Exercises/exercise2.md

 1. **Clone** the repository<br/>
    ![Select the project](images/exercise2/vs-clone.png)
 1. Try to run the app in the Android Emulator (see [Exercise 1](exercise1.md) for trouble shooting)<br/>
    **Plan enough time for solving problems with Emulator, Xamarin, NuGet, etc.**
+   1. Set the Java Maximum Heap Size to **1G** for Debug and Release configurations.
+   1. Update **Xamarin.Forms** NuGet package (if available)
+   1. If you updated the **Xamarin.Forms** package, please commit und push your changes to your repository before continueing.

 ## Build Automation
 1. Without changing any code we can configure our automated build with *VSTS*.